No Mainstream Bitcoin without Merchants

 If asked to characterize the bitcoin economy in one word “opportunity” would be the correct answer.
 Despite great startup activity and a very loyal community the few real-life applications of bitcoin have so-far failed to create any noticeable momentum towards mainstream adoption.
 Significant growth of the bitcoin economy is expected in 2017 due to the intersection of various technological, financial, and social factors.
-The Project X Project aims to propel bitcoin into the mainstream and offers highly incentivized benefits for investors and other supporters who help make that possible.
+This Project X description is a virtual illustration of how to propel bitcoin into the mainstream.
+We suggest how to offer highly incentivized benefits for investors and other supporters who can help bring Bitcoin mainstream.
 Project X is a mobile-based ordering solution for businesses that accepts bitcoin payments for goods and services.
 The main goal of the project is to offer brick-and-mortar merchants an elegant and effective solution for increasing customer satisfaction and revenue without having to reorganize or make additional capital investment.

 1. Unparalleled Investment Potential